• Skip to primary navigation

 Plus, regional variations of both Ouzo and Raki exist.

-Lesvos Gazeuses is a type of Ouzo from Lesvos with an effervescent, vibrant flavor.
+Lesvos Gazeuses is a type of Ouzo from Lesvos with an effervescent, bright flavor.

 Akyıldız is a type of Raki from Turkey's east with a strong aniseed taste.